Menopause

 Male Menopause symptoms include fatigue, weight gain, depression, sexual health problems, and mood changes.
 Sexual problems can include infertility, lowered sexual desire and erectile dysfunction.
 The majority of men who are in male menopause will experience low libido and may not be able to maintain a strong erection.

 If you are suffering from erectile dysfunction, there is a medication that can help.
 It's called Viagra, and it can help a man achieve and maintain an erection long enough to have sex.
-You may want to buy sildenafil UK if you are suffering from erectile dysfunction.
-You can get it here at UK Meds.
+You may want to apply for a sildenafil UK prescription at UK Meds if you are suffering from erectile dysfunction.

 Lack of sex drive, poor sleep habits